 Known for its thick, pointed, and fleshy green leaves, which may grow to about 12–19 inches (30–50 centimetres) in length, each Aloes leaf contains a slimy tissue that stores water.
 This water-filled tissue is the “aloe vera gel” that people associate with aloe vera products.
 The gel contains most of the beneficial bioactive compounds in the aloe vera plant, including vitamins, minerals, amino acids, and antioxidants.

-For individuals who have too much Heat in their body, giving them a Yang Excess or a Yin Deficiency, Aloes may help to restore a harmonious balance between their yin and yang to maintain their health.
+For individuals who have too much Heat in their body, giving them a Yang Excess or a Yin Deficiency, Aloe Vera may help to restore a harmonious balance between their yin and yang to maintain their health.

-Traditional Chinese Medicine (TCM) shows that Aloes have these main functions:
+Traditional Chinese Medicine (TCM) shows that Aloe Vera have three main functions:

 Aloe Vera are said to drain excess Fire in our body to tackle discomfort caused by Heat accumulation, such as constipation, dizziness, red eyes and irritability.